 - We like to ensure that our staff take their scheduled breaks during a shift in order for them to use the bathroom, get something to eat/drink, etc. During these times it will take a vehicle out of service until the staff member returns from their break.

-- Friday–Sunday are generally our busiest days of the week, some weekends such as Halloween are even busier than normal.
+- Thursday–Saturday are generally our busiest days of the week, some weekends, such as Halloween, are even busier than normal.

 - Weather can also impact wait times as driving conditions may cause our drivers to operate much more cautiously.
 In snow and ice, we like to drive slowly and carefully in order to keep riders safe!
 In addition, as temperatures drop, we will usually see a rise in requests.

 Service will operate on our published schedule unless conditions make transportation unsafe.
-If a closure is needed, a message will be displayed on the TapRide app and those who called in a ride request will be notified by our dispatcher.
-We will also publish posts on our Facebook page.
+If a closure is needed, a message will be displayed on the Transloc app and those who called in a ride request will be notified by our dispatcher.
+We will also publish posts on the UMC Facebook

 CU NightRide will not be in service for university holidays/closures, winter break, fall break or spring break.
 The program does operate over summer break but with a limited number of staff, vehicles and hours.